 The answer to preventing blossom end rot is by adding calcium to the plant before it sets fruit.
 The plants need to have a steady supply of calcium beforehand, that is why it helps to prepare the soil before planting your garden.

 There are several ways to accomplish this:

 1. Save up those egg shells.
 Crumble up your used egg shells and add them into to soil and around your plants.
 Not only will it help to add calcium but also many pests tend to avoid the areas where the egg shells are.

 2. Tums.
 Add Tums (or the generic) to give a calcium boost to your soil.
 Grab a handful and place them into the ground several times throughout the growing season. https://amzn.to/3vSusRS

 3. Sidewalk chalk.
 Yep, grab your kid's sidewalk chalk and crumble it up into the soil.
 It does have calcium in it.
 Just be sure to give your kids a blank expression when they ask if you've seen their chalk.

 4. Calcium Sprays.
 There are several sprays available on the market that will give your plants a boost of the needed calcium to help prevent blossom end rot.
 Bonide Rot Stop for Tomatoes: https://amzn.to/3UTNBPh

 5. Add some mulch around the base of your plants.
 This will help keep a consistent moisture level for the plants, preventing that wet/dry/wet cycle that seems to really bring about problems in fruit development.
 It will also help to prevent blight.

-Be sure to fertilize your garden regularly to make sure that the plants are getting the proper nutrition.
-This will also help to prevent blossom end rot.
+Be sure to fertilize your garden regularly with our Beat Your Neighbor fertilizer to make sure that the plants are getting the proper nutrition.
+This will help your plants to be healthy and strong, but be sure to add calcium to the soil to prevent blossom end rot.